ScottyLabs/cmueats/README.md

 9. If you already have the node_modules folder or package-lock.json from previous versions of the Dining API, please remove them before continuing.

-10. Now install the CMUEats dependencies by ['cd'-ing](https://www.geeksforgeeks.org/cd-command-in-linux-with-examples/#) into the root of the location where you cloned CMUEats and running `pnpm install`.
-(If you don’t have pnpm installed, you can install it by running `npm install -g pnpm`.)
+10. Now install the CMUEats dependencies by ['cd'-ing](https://www.geeksforgeeks.org/cd-command-in-linux-with-examples/#) into the root of the location where you cloned CMUEats and running `bun install`.
+If you don’t have Bun installed, you can install it using the instructions [here](https://bun.sh/).

 11. Now run the code with `bun start` and it should work!
 Just click on the link that appears and you’’ll see the web app.
 You can also use `bun run start` since `bun start` is its shorthand version